jblindsay/whitebox-tools/README.md

 - ***TotalCurvature***: Calculates a total curvature raster from an input DEM.

 ## Supported Data Formats
 The **WhiteboxTools** library can currently support read/writing raster data in [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/), ESRI (ArcGIS) ASCII and binary (*.flt & *.hdr), GRASS GIS, Idrisi, SAGA GIS (binary and ASCII), and Surfer 7 data formats.
 Currently GeoTiff files can be read but not written, although work is underway to add data writing capabilities.
 The library is primarily tested using Whitebox raster data sets and if you encounter issues when reading/writing data in other formats, you should report the problem to the [author](#contributors).
+Please note that there are no plans to incorportate third-party libraries, like [GDAL](http://www.gdal.org), in the project given the design goal of keeping a pure (or as close as possilbe) Rust codebase.
 LiDAR data can be read/written in the common [LAS](https://www.asprs.org/committee-general/laser-las-file-format-exchange-activities.html) data format.
 Zipped LAS formats (LAZ) and ESRI LiDAR formats are not currently supported.
 At present, there is no ability to read or write vector geospatial data.
 Shapefile support will eventually be added to the library.

 ## Contributing